LeaPhant/flowabot/COMMANDS.md

     !render 1:05
 Returns an image of the last beatmap at 1 minute and 5 seconds.

-    !render speed 10s
+    !render speed 10s audio
-Returns a 10 second video of the streamiest part on the last beatmap.
+Returns a 10 second video with sound of the streamiest part on the last beatmap.

     !render strains 120fps
 Returns a 120fps video of the hardest part on the last beatmap.